 The effective use of your data can help inform a policy recommendation, improve the performance of a project and streamline outdated processes.

-This Utilising Data to Make Better Decisions virtual training course, which has been tailored for the public sector, gives delegates the necessary tools and skills to identify what data to use and how to use it to make more effective decisions.
+This Effective Data Analytics virtual training course, which has been tailored for the public sector, gives delegates the necessary tools and skills to identify what data to use and how to use it to make more effective decisions.

-Through interactive sessions, you will use free and publicly available software to demonstrate how you can use data to enhance your decision making.
+Through interactive sessions and the use of laptops by relying on Microsoft Excel application, you will use free and publicly available software to use data to enhance your decision making.